-When it comes to location, the highest average paycheck ($142K per year) can be spotted in San Francisco, Calif.; Mountain View, Calif. ($117K), Los Angeles, Calif. ($106K), and San Jose, Calif. (about $102K) are the next top-paying cities.
-Eugene, Ore. is near the bottom for pay at approximately $54K it is one of the worst-paid cities.
+When it comes to location, the highest average paycheck ($143K per year) can be spotted in San Francisco, Calif.; Mountain View, Calif. ($116K), San Jose, Calif. (about $104K), and Los Angeles, Calif. (around $95K) are the next top-paying cities.
+High paychecks are not found in Eugene, Ore.; in fact, at approximately $54K it is one of the worst-paid cities.
 Pay rates in the United States are highest in the state of California, where they average to $113K annually.

 Years of Experience

 For those with one to four years of experience, median paychecks reach $75K annually.
 For those with five to nine years of experience, average earnings amount to $101K per year.
 The largest slice of the Symantec Corporation workforce (34 percent) has been working for 10-19 years and earns, on average, $117K annually.

 Certified Information Security Managers are compensated at a much higher rate than non-authorized workers, bringing in close to around $165K per year.
 Certified Information Systems Security Professionals also rank high on the pay scale, with expected average earnings of approximately $133K annually.
 The best paid folks at Symantec Corporation have a Bachelor of Engineering in Computer Engineering (CE), earning $117K per year.

 In this position, it pays to have C in your toolkit; employees who claim proficiency enjoy a higher median salary of about $104K annually.
 It's pretty common to find people here who know Java; close to an eighth consider it a key competency.
 Other skills in demand are C++, Project Management, and SQL.